 Verse 24 says, “… that the Lord met him and sought to kill him.”
 But just as in the case of Jacob’s wrestling match with God, if God had really wanted to kill Moses, he could have done it with just a word.
 God’s desire was that he would repent and be spared.

 Why would Moses disobey God in something as serious as circumcision?
 Matthew Henry says it may have been the fact that he was unequally yoked with Zipporah, a Midianite.
-Did he defer to his wife on child rearing issues?
-It says she threw the foreskin at his feet and called him a “bloody husband!”
+Did he defer to his wife on child-rearing issues?
+The text says, after he was circumcised, she threw the foreskin at his feet and called him a “bloody husband!”
 But, based on her quick reaction, she knew what they should have done.

 But, ladies, just like Zipporah, we can certainly be a hindrance to our husbands by our disobedience or lack of support.